-$(\mathbf{R6'})$ describes the reaction between a process and a rule not separated by membranes.
+(R6') describes the reaction between a process and a rule not separated by membranes.

 Matching between a process and the LHS of a rule under (R6') should generally be done by $\alpha$ -converting the rule using (E4) and (R3).
-The whole resulting process, namely U, (T :- U) and its surrounding context, should observe the link condition, but this can always be achieved by $\alpha$ -converting T :- U before use so that the local links in U won't cause name crashes with the context.
+The whole resulting process, namely U, (T :- U) and its surrounding context, should observe the link condition, but this can always be achieved by $\alpha$ -converting T :- U before use so that the new local links don't cause name crash with the context.